As an Amazon Associate I earn from qualifying purchases

 Little by little I started to get more flexibility and my skin began to stretch enough to where I started to walk normal again.
 Each day there was noticeable improvement, especially after I started scar massages that the plastic surgeon recommended.

-By five weeks post surgery, my mobility had increased to nearly normal.
+By five weeks post-surgery, my mobility had increased to nearly normal.
 Wanting to get back into my normal routine, the house needed cleaning and it was past due.
 David and I always do chores during the week to avoid doing them on weekends.
-I normally clean house on Thursday nights.
-I worked all week and I was really tired.
-I didn’t feel like cleaning house, but I was determined to do it; the house was filthy (in my eyes anyway).
+I normally clean the house on Thursday nights.
+I worked all week and I was really tired and didn’t feel like cleaning the house, but I was determined to do it; the house was filthy (in my eyes anyway).
 The cough I had developed had not gone away like I thought, instead it seemed to be getting worse, but I blamed the symptoms I had on fighting off germs.

 The more I cleaned house, the more tired and out of breath I became.
 My heart was racing in my chest.
 I had never had surgery this extensive before and since I had been laying around for a month I thought I was just out of shape and run down.
 A combination of too much couch potatoing and germs.

-I was worn out after cleaning the master bathroom, but kept pushing on through the house.
+I was worn out after cleaning the master bathroom but kept pushing on through the house.
 David helps a lot of the time, but this time he helped me a lot more than he normally would.
 He knows how I am and he wanted to lighten the load for me.
-By the time I finished mopping the kitchen floor I was almost dizzy and light headed with exhaustion and I was out of breath.
-I did what I had set out to accomplish.
-I put away the vacuum, showered and got straight into bed.
-I felt horrible.
+By the time I finished mopping the kitchen floor I was almost dizzy and lightheaded with exhaustion and I was out of breath.
+But I did what I had set out to accomplish, so I put away the vacuum, showered, and got straight into bed.
+I felt horrible!
 I fell asleep shortly after and slept through the night.

-I got up Friday and went to work.
-I was having difficulty breathing, but again thought it was bronchitis.
-I had the whole weekend to sit back and take it easy and that is just what I did.
-I felt ok, although my heart seemed to race a little more than usual, but I ignored it.
+Friday morning I got up and went to work.
+I was having difficulty breathing, but I still thought it was bronchitis.
+I felt ok, although my heart seemed to race a little more than usual, I ignored it.

 January 15th, six weeks the day since I had surgery for my Melanoma.
 I scheduled an appointment to see my oncologist.
 The pain in my chest wasn’t getting any better.
 I was having difficulty breathing and my heart was beating so fast I could just about feel my pulse in my ears.
 I left work around 12:30 Friday afternoon, picked up David from work and we headed to my appointment at the oncologist.